 Lesley Kewley, MStJ, MSc, MA, RN

-Lesley is responsible for all aspects of volunteer training and ensures that the high standards of St John Ambulance are maintained.
+Lesley is responsible for all aspects of clinical governance and ensures that the high standards of St John Ambulance are maintained.

 James (Jim) Duckworth MStJ